 It is important to know about your rights and obligations related to your employment.
 Here you will find important and relevant information.

 - Norwegian law applies to all employees, Norwegians, and non-Norwegians.

 - You need a residence permit in order to work in Norway.

-- If you are you a posted worker, you need a residence permit if your stay exceeds 3 months.
+- Are you a posted worker, you need a residence permit if your stay exceeds 3 months.

 - All workers are entitled to a written employment contract.

 - Everyone who performs work on construction sites or who fully or partially offers cleaning services is required to equip all employees with HSE cards (HMS-kort).

 - Employers must take out occupational injury insurance (yrkesskadeforsikring) for their employees.
 Some insurance policies may be mandatory based on the sector in which you operate.

 - When an employer provides living quarters for its workers, certain requirements apply to the accommodation.